MSeechan/My-Portfolio/portfolio/README.md

+"This repo contains Malee's portfolio and SPS projects."

 This directory is where you'll write all of your code!

 By default it contains a barebones portfolio web app.
 To run a local server,